leaddn/winback-prod/README.md

 - import the database in your database service
 - run `composer install` to install the dependencies
 - the Ressource folder is a sensitive data so it is not present by default.
 If you have the Ressource archive on your device, please export it in the public directory.
+- Update the .env files accordingly to your environment variables

 ## How to use: